ept/blog/drafts/accounting.md

 they want it to depreciate over four years, i.e. its value is gradually reduced to zero over the course of that time.
-Fair enough, you say (even though you couldn't care less what your chair will be worth in four years' time --- surely by that time you'll be the next Google and you'll have other things to worry about than chairs).
+Fair enough, you say (even though you couldn't care less what your chair will be worth in four years' time --- surely by that time you'll be the next Google or Facebook, and you'll have other things to worry about than chairs).

 The resulting graph now looks like this: